clairefuzzyelephant/clarity-eats/src/blog/koreaDay3.md

 </div>
  <br />

- Here's an obligatory pic of a bakery we passed by.
+Pic of an bakery we passed by.
+(Angelinus probably?)

 <div>
     <img src="../images/koreaDay3-4/lotte_bakery.jpg"